wwoodsTM/AWorld/README.md

 - Form an agent team
 - Execute complex tasks through teamwork

-Follow the instructions in `./README-docker.md` to run the playground shown above.
+Follow the instructions in `./README-docker.md` to init the GAIA agent-runtime and run the playground shown above.

 > **Want to build your own multi-agent system?
 Check out the detailed tutorials below to get started! ⬇️⬇️⬇️**